UniversalScientificTechnologies/xDOS_doc/LABDOS/LABDOS.md

 In this type of use, LABDOS01 functions as an autonomous unit, recording data directly to its internal storage in the form of an industrial-grade SLC/SLC mode SD card.
 This setup is ideal for mid-term environmental monitoring or experiments where continuous human oversight is not feasible.
 The data is stored on the SD card, which can later be retrieved and analyzed.
 This application is particularly suitable for fixed installations in labs or for monitoring in remote locations.

 This mode is perfect for validating local conditions for future experiments.
-After initial data collection and analysis, it is recommended to replace LABDOS01 with one of the UST detectors optimized for long-term standalone use, such as GEODOS, AIRDOS, or SPACEDOS detectors.
+After initial data collection and analysis, it is recommended that LABDOS01 be replaced with one of the UST detectors optimized for long-term standalone use, such as GEODOS, AIRDOS, or SPACEDOS detectors.
 These specialized detectors are tailored for sustained, unattended operations, providing enhanced reliability and data accuracy in various environmental conditions.